 WASHINGTON – Congressman Bruce Poliquin (ME-02) is opposing an anti-air quality measure in the U.S. House of Representatives today in order to move forward on implementing the 2008 and 2015 ozone standards through the National Ambient Air Quality Standards (NAAQS) program.

-WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement regarding U.S. military strikes in Syria:
+WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) applauded the announcement by the U.S.